Juvenile

 Juvenile Dependency cases, including transfer in cases, are heard on Thursday mornings beginning at 10:30 a.m.
 Hearings are held at the San Benito Superior Court Courtroom 3, located at 450 Fourth Street, Hollister, California.

-Juvenile Delinquency cases:
+Juvenile Justice cases:

 Juvenile Delinquency cases are heard on Thursday afternoons beginning at 3:30 p.m.
 Hearings are held at the San Benito Superior Court in Courtroom 1, located at 450 Fourth St. Hollister, CA.